 How is inflammation in the digestive tract evaluated?

-If you have symptoms of Crohn’s disease, your health care provider will do some laboratory tests.
-Some of these blood tests check for inflammation, including white blood cell counts, blood sedimentation rates, and C-reactive protein.1 Your provider may also test a sample of stool for markers of inflammation.
+If you have symptoms of IBD, your health care provider will do some laboratory tests.
+Some of these blood tests check for inflammation, including white blood cell counts, blood sedimentation rates, and C-reactive protein.9 Your provider may also test a sample of stool for markers of inflammation.

-Your provider will confirm the diagnosis by looking inside your digestive tract for signs of Crohn’s disease and taking samples of tissue.1,2 The procedure to do this is called colonoscopy with biopsy.
+Your provider will confirm the diagnosis by looking inside your digestive tract for signs of IBD and taking samples of tissue.9 The procedure to do this is called colonoscopy with biopsy.
 Your doctor performs this procedure using a long, thin tube with a very small camera and light.
 The camera lets your doctor see inside your digestive tract.
-Crohn’s disease causes patches of inflammation in different parts of the digestive tract.
-Between the patches, the tissue is normal.

 Tissue samples are taken from the digestive tract.
 A doctor will look at the samples with a microscope for signs inflammation.
-About 30% to 45% of people with Crohn’s disease have granulomas.6,7 Granulomas form when inflammatory cells collect in one spot.8 Granulomas may be an early sign of Crohn’s disease.8
+About 30% to 45% of people with Crohn’s disease have granulomas.10,11 Granulomas form when inflammatory cells collect in one spot.12 Granulomas are not present in ulcerative colitis, and their presence is one way doctors can differentiate between the two diseases.13

-The medications used to treat Crohn’s disease reduce inflammation.
+The medications used to treat IBD reduce inflammation.
 They work in a variety of ways.

-Aminosalicylates are used to treat mild to moderate Crohn’s disease.
-These medications block a chemical called prostaglandin from forming.9 This reduces pain and inflammation.
+Aminosalicylates are used to treat ulcerative colitis and mild to moderate IBD.14,15 These medications block a chemical called prostaglandin from forming.14 This reduces pain and inflammation.
 Aminosalicylates treat local inflammation in the digestive tract, rather than throughout the whole body.
 These medications come in many forms.
-The tablet forms have a special coating that only dissolves once the medication has reached its target in the digestive tract.10 These medications also come as an enema or suppository.
+The tablet forms have a special coating that only dissolves once the medication has reached its target in the digestive tract.15 These medications also come as an enema or suppository.
 These forms treat inflammation in the lower part of the large intestine.
 An enema involves injecting a liquid medication into the large intestine via the rectum.
 A suppository is a solid medication that is inserted into the rectum, where it dissolves.

-Corticosteroids are used for the short-term treatment of Crohn’s disease.
+Corticosteroids are used for the short-term treatment of Crohn’s disease and ulcerative colitis.
 They reduce inflammation and suppress the immune system.
 Several corticosteroids reduce inflammation throughout the whole body.
 One corticosteroid, budesonide, mainly works in the digestive tract.
-This approach causes fewer side effects.10
+This approach causes fewer side effects.15

 Immunomodulators weaken the immune system.
-This reduces the inflammatory response.10 These medications treat moderate or severe Crohn’s disease, when other medications have not worked.1
+This reduces the inflammatory response.15 These medications are used as a long-term treatment for IBD.15

-Biologics are new medications for treating severe Crohn’s disease.10 Inflammation is a complicated process with many steps.
+Biologics are medications for treating moderate to severe IBD that hasn’t responded to other treatment.15 Inflammation is a complicated process with many steps.
 At each step, certain things must happen in order for the process to continue.
 Biologic medications target specific proteins with a role in this process.
-By blocking 1 step, they can prevent the whole process from continuing.
+By blocking one step, they can prevent the whole process from continuing.

 What are complications of long-term inflammation?

-Inflammation eventually causes scarring in your intestine.3 Scar tissue builds up over time, making it harder for food and waste to pass through the digestive tract.
-The narrowing of the digestive tract is called a stricture.
+Inflammation eventually causes scarring in your intestine.
+Scar tissue builds up over time, making it harder for food and waste to pass through the digestive tract.
+The narrowing of the digestive tract is called a stricture.16

-Large, inflamed masses can form in the abdomen.8 Theses masses are called abscesses.
-About 10% to 30% of people with Crohn’s disease will have an abscess.11 One cause of abscess formation is inflammation that extends deep into wall of the intestine.
+Large, inflamed masses can form in the abdomen.12 Theses masses are called abscesses.
+Abscesses are more common in Crohn’s disease than ulcerative colitis.
+About 10% to 30% of people with Crohn’s disease will have an abscess.17 Abscesses are experienced by about 20% of people with ulcerative colitis.16 One cause of abscess formation is inflammation that extends deep into wall of the intestine.

-Abscesses can cause abnormal connections to form between the intestine and other organs.11 These connections are called fistulas.
+Abscesses can cause abnormal connections to form between the intestine and other organs.17 These connections are called fistulas.
 Fistulas can develop between different loops of the intestine.
 They also develop between the intestine and other structures, such as the bladder or skin.
 Fistulas also can cause abscesses to form.
+Fistulas are more common in Crohn’s disease than ulcerative colitis, although they can occur with either disease.16